kragen/derctuo/markdown/cyclic-fabrication-systems.md

-Polymer-derived ceramics are a very interesting possibility discussed in some detail in [Pyrolysis 3-D printing](pyrolysis-3d-printing.md), which also mentions another "supersintering" alternative to the diffusion-based system mentioned earlier: if the "sintering aid" responds to heat by pyrolyzing into a solid substance that is stable to higher temperatures, like the bread dough mentioned earlier, it will produce a solid object with geometry stable up to those higher
+Polymer-derived ceramics are a very interesting possibility discussed in some detail in [Pyrolysis 3-D printing](pyrolysis-3d-printing.md), which also mentions another “supersintering” alternative to the diffusion-based system mentioned earlier: if the “sintering aid” responds to heat by pyrolyzing into a solid substance that is stable to higher temperatures, like the bread dough mentioned earlier, it will produce a solid object with geometry stable up to those higher